pittar-gitops/99-gitops-demo/README.md

 One of these Build Configs, `petclinic-jenkins-pipeline`, is a [Jenkins Pipeline Build](https://docs.openshift.com/container-platform/4.3/builds/build-strategies.html#builds-strategy-pipeline-build_build-strategies).
 It will start a new build on our Jenkins server based on a git repository that has a `Jenkinsfile` in its root.

-The other, `petclinic-build`, is a [Source-to-Image](https://docs.openshift.com/container-platform/4.3/builds/build-strategies.html#build-strategy-s2i_build-strategies) (s2i) build.
+The other build, `petclinic-build`, is a [Source-to-Image](https://docs.openshift.com/container-platform/4.3/builds/build-strategies.html#build-strategy-s2i_build-strategies) (s2i) build.
 It will take the binary output that Jenkins produces (an executable *jar* file in this case) and builds a new container image based on this binary (OpenJDK 8 in our case).

 A deeper dive into [builds on OpenShift](https://docs.openshift.com/container-platform/4.3/builds/build-strategies.html) is out of scope of this demo.
 If you do want to learn more, the [documentation](https://docs.openshift.com/container-platform/4.3/builds/build-strategies.html) is a good place to start.

-Now that we have a Jenkins server and a couple of BuildConigs, we are ready to setup our application environments!

 In the OpenShift UI, you can switch to the *cicd* project and click on *Topology* (*Project* drop down at the top of the main panel).
 Here, you will see a Jenkins server pod (either started or starting).
 You will also see the two builds we just created if you click on the *Builds* link from the left nav.
 Don't start these yet!

 If you want to open the Jenkins UI, you can click on the *open link* icon attached to the pod.
 It will ask for your OpenShift login credentials, as this Jenkins image is integrated with OpenShift OAuth.

 ![open link](images/jenkins.png)

+Now that we have a Jenkins server and a couple of BuildConigs, we are ready to setup our application environments!

 ### 4. Create the DEV and TEST Application Environments

-The *policy* part of our DEV and TEST environments has been created for us in a previous step.
+The *policy* part (quotas/limits/networkpolicy/roles) of our DEV and TEST environments has been created for us in a previous step.
 We now have empty **demo-dev** and **demo-test** projects (environments) ready to deploy some resources into!
 Let's set that up now.
 This would be the responsibility of the developement team and these are the resources they would have control over.

 Create DEV and TEST applications: